 Fishery and Stock Trends Recent Trend in Biomass or Proxy Core strata biomass estimates from survey years 2012 to 2016 of the ECSI winter trawl survey series suggest that biomass has increased relative to the 1990s.
 Biomass in 2021 showed a very strong increase which must be considered unreliable, given the large associated CV (63%).
 However, this large increase, coupled with the increasing BT CPUE trend, likely indicates that current biomass has increased from 2017 to 2021.
-Recent Trend in Fishing Intensity Fishing intensity has fluctuated around the overfishing or Proxy threshold, and has possibly dropped in 2021.
+Recent Trend in Fishing Intensity or Proxy Fishing intensity has fluctuated around the overfishing threshold, and has possibly dropped in 2021.
 Other Abundance Indices There has been a strong increasing trend in the bottom trawl CPUE series dating from the late 2000s, but the set net CPUE series has increased more slowly up to 2020, followed by a 28% drop between 2020 and 2021.
-Trends in Other Relevant - Indicators or Variables
+Trends in Other Relevant Indicators or Variables -

-Projections and Prognosis Stock Projections or Prognosis It is not known if the stock will continue to increase at current catch levels Probability of Current Catch or TACC causing Biomass to remain below or to decline below Limits Current catches are Unlikely (< 40%) to cause the stock to decline below the soft or hard limits.
-Probability of Current Catch or TACC causing Overfishing to continue or to commence About as Likely as Not (40-60%)
+Projections and Prognosis Stock Projections or Prognosis It is not known if the stock will continue to increase at current catch levels Probability of Current Catch or Current catches are Unlikely (< 40%) to cause the stock to TACC causing Biomass to remain decline below the soft or hard limits. below or to decline below Limits decline below the soft of hard limits.
+Probability of Current Catch or TACC causing Overfishing to About as Likely as Not (40-60%) continue or to commence

-Assessment Methodology and Evaluation Assessment Type Level 2 - Partial Quantitative Stock Assessment Assessment Method Fishery characterisation, trawl survey biomass and standardised CPUE analysis

-Assessment Dates Latest assessment: 2022 Next assessment: 2025 ssment: 2025 Overall assessment quality rank 1 - High Quality Main data inputs (rank) - East coast South Island winter trawl survey 1 - H 1 - High quality Data not used (rank) N/A Changes to Model Structure and Assumptions - Split SPO 3 into SPO 3 east coast and SPO 3 Foveaux St Major Sources of Uncertainty Split SPO 3 hild SPO 3 east coast and SPO 3 Poveaux St The increasing trend in the trawl survey (core strata) and bottom trawl CPUE since 1990 are not well corroborated by the set net CPUE series, which has increased more slowly.
+Assessment Methodology and Evaluation Assessment Type Level 2 - Partial Quantitative Stock Assessment Assessment Method Fishery characterisation, trawl survey biomass and standardised CPUE analysis Assessment Dates Latest assessment Plenary publication year: 2022 Next assessment: 2025 essment: 2025 Overall assessment quality rank 1 - High Quality Main data inputs (rank) - East coast South Island winter trawl survey 1 - High quality 1 - High quality Data not used (rank) N/A Changes to Model Structure and Assumptions - Split SPO 3 into SPO 3 east coast and SPO 3 Foveaux St Major Sources of Uncertainty The increasing trend in the trawl survey (core strata) and bottom trawl CPUE since 1990 are not well corroborated by the set net CPUE series, which has increased more slowly.
 Lack of historical information relating to stock abundance during the 1970s-1980s when the stock was believed to have been heavily fished means that stock status relative to early levels of abundance is difficult to determine.
 In some years the ECSI trawl survey indices have high CVs.
 ECSI trawl survey and bottom trawl CPUE do not adequately sample large mature females.